Quick Answer

 |---|---|---|

-| Coverage | 34–42 km jungle track | Off-track, deep forest access |
+| Coverage | Longer jungle track across the zone | Short, off-track forest stretch (~2-3 km) |

 | Duration | 3-3.5 hours | 60-90 minutes |

-| Wildlife Disturbance | Engine noise alerts animals | Silent approach - animals don't flee |
+| Wildlife Disturbance | Engine noise can alert animals | Quiet approach - animals often behave normally |

-| Best For | Tiger sightings, bird photography | Close elephant/deer encounters, families |
+| Best For | Tiger sightings, longer coverage, photography | Close-range wildlife viewing, families, first-timers |

-| Availability | All zones, all season | Chilla zone only (2025–26 season) |
+| Availability | All zones, full season | Chilla zone only, limited daily slots |

-Zone-by-Zone Guide: Chilla, Motichur, Ranipur & Mohand
+Zone-by-Zone Guide: Chilla, Motichur, Ranipur, Jhilmil & Mohand

 Chilla Zone